tbreuss/pdo/README.md

 // outputs ["Apple","Cherry"]
 ```

-Run a query with placeholders, return the resulting PDOStatement, and fetch pairs.
+Run a query with placeholders, return the resulting PDOStatement, and fetch key value array (pairs) from the result set.

 ```php
 $sql = "SELECT name, calories FROM fruits WHERE color = ?
 ORDER BY name";